viettu-bic/smart-contract-action/docs/token/BicTokenPaymaster.md

 function _beforeTokenTransfer(address from, address to, uint256 amount) internal virtual
 ```

 _Hook that is called before any transfer of tokens.
-This includes minting.
 Override existing hook to add additional checks: paused and blocked users._